DelNov/T-Flows/readme.md

  # Enter the name of the grid file you are importing (with ext.):
  #----------------------------------------------------------------
 ```
-Here you have to type the name of the grid with extension, hence ```lid_driven_cavity.msh```.
+Here you have to type the name of the grid with extension, hence ```lid_driven.msh```.
 Many messages on the screen will follow outlining the conversion process which we won't cover now, but the _Convert_ will stop with the next question:
 ```
  #=================================================
  # Would you like to create a dual grid? (yes/no)